-- Are responsible for the implementation, monitoring and reviewing of this policy. - Will identify named staff to administer medication and medical techniques as the need arises and ensure that they receive proper support and training - Will make day to day decisions about the administration of medication. - Will ensure that appropriate systems for information sharing are in place, followed, and that all relevant persons e.g.) catering staff in the case of food sensitivities/allergies are suitably informed - Will obtain agreement from parents or carers to share information about the learner's medical condition/health with other members of staff, on a 'need-to- know' basis and only when it is considered in the best interests of the learner to do so - Will ensure that staff and parent/carers are aware of the Trust policy and procedures. - The Head of School alone can agree to a request for medication to be taken in Trust and agree the content of Health Care Plans - While the Head of School and Pastoral lead are responsible for the administration of medication and completion of related records for all medication administered on site, this role may be delegate to a senior named member of the Pastoral team.

-- Will ensure that medication is locked safely away at all times. - Will ensure that medication left in Trust at the end of each term is appropriately disposed of - Will inform parents or carers of any concerns they may have about a learner's medical condition/health or medication regime - Will agree with parents or carers what support Trust is able to provide the learner. - Will liaise with the Trusts Advisor - Will monitor the medical/health regime prescribed for individual learners, liaise and feedback to prescribing agents - Will ensure the appropriate member of staff will liaise with the Consultant in Communicable Disease Control following the outbreak of an infectious disease - The Head of School is responsible for ensuring that Trust has written confirmation of insurance cover for staff who administer medication
+- Are responsible for the implementation, monitoring and reviewing of this policy. - Will identify named staff to administer medication and medical techniques as the need arises and ensure that they receive proper support and training - Will make day to day decisions about the administration of medication. - Will ensure that appropriate systems for information sharing are in place, followed, and that all relevant persons e.g.) catering staff in the case of food sensitivities/allergies are suitably informed - Will obtain agreement from parents or carers to share information about the learner's medical condition/health with other members of staff, on a 'need-to- know' basis and only when it is considered in the best interests of the learner to do so - Will ensure that staff and parent/carers are aware of the Trust policy and procedures. - The Head of School alone can agree to a request for medication to be taken during the academy day and agree the content of Health Care Plans - While the Head of School and Pastoral Manager / Lead are responsible for the administration of medication and completion of related records for all medication administered on site, this role may be delegate to a named member of the Pastoral team. - Will ensure that medication is locked safely away at all times. - Will ensure that medication left at the Trust at the end of each term is appropriately disposed of - Will inform parents or carers of any concerns they may have about a learner's medical condition/health or medication regime - Will agree with parents or carers what support the Trust is able to provide the learner. - Will liaise with the Trusts Advisor - Will monitor the medical/health regime prescribed for individual learners, liaise and feedback to prescribing agents - Will ensure the appropriate member of staff will liaise with the Consultant in Communicable Disease Control following the outbreak of an infectious disease - Will carry out an internal audit each term to ensure that all procedures in relation to the administering of medication is followed - Will carry out an internal audit each term to ensure that all records and quantities of medication held are up to date and accurate - The Head of School is responsible for ensuring that the Trust has written confirmation of insurance cover for staff who administer medication